Blog Posts

 Poor Alignment With the Buyer’s Decision Process

-Many organizations design their sales process around how they want to sell, not how customers actually buy.
-In complex B2B environments, buying decisions involve multiple stakeholders and approval steps that sales teams often underestimate.
+Many sales processes are built around how companies want to sell, not how customers actually buy.
+In complex B2B environments, decisions involve multiple stakeholders and approval steps that are often underestimated.

 Over Reliance on “Hero Salespeople”

-In many companies, a small percentage of sales reps generate the majority of revenue.
+A small percentage of reps generate the majority of revenue.
 This creates risk and limits scalability.
-Growth should come from a repeatable sales system, not individual heroics.
+Growth should come from a repeatable system—not individual heroics.

 What High-Performing Sales Organizations Do Differently

-Companies that consistently achieve predictable growth focus on improving Overall Sales Effectiveness.
-They pay close attention to a few critical indicators:
+Companies that achieve consistent, predictable growth focus on improving Overall Sales Effectiveness.
+They prioritize a few key indicators:

 Pipeline Quality

-Not just pipeline size — but qualified opportunities with real buying intent.
+Not just volume—but qualified opportunities with real buying intent.

 Win Rate

-The organization’s ability to consistently convert opportunities into customers.
+The ability to consistently convert opportunities into customers.

 Sales Velocity

-How quickly opportunities move through the buying process.
+How efficiently opportunities move through the buying process.

 Why This Matters to CEOs and Sales Leaders

-In many cases, companies unlock 10–30% additional revenue performance without increasing sales headcount.
+In many cases, this results in 10–30% more revenue without increasing headcount.

 A Question Every Executive Should Ask